tropicbliss/wordlesolver/README.md

 ## Why must the starting word be "tares"?

-Unfortunately to minimise the load placed on the backend server, starting with the word 'tares' is imperative.
+Unfortunately to minimise the load placed on the backend server, starting with the word "tares" is imperative.
 Maybe in the future when I manage to integrate WASM into this project will I remove this restriction.

 ## Credits